jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

 (2A) Subpart 2 of Part 2 must be read with the following related enactments:
   (a) the Legal Services Act 2011, which facilitates the granting of legal aid in respect of victims’ claims proceedings under subpart 2 of Part 2 of this Act; and
   (b) the Privacy Act 1993, which enables the Ministry of Justice to have access to Police records on offender identity and victim identity for the purpose of providing assistance to victims in accordance with this Act; and
-  (c) the Victims’ Rights Act 2002, which requires the Secretary for Justice to request, for the purposes of a notice under section 20 of this Act, the current address (including the full name) of a victim who has asked for notice of certain matters under that Act.
+  (c) the Victims' Rights Act 2002, which requires the Secretary for Justice to request, for the purposes of a notice under section 20 of this Act, the current address (including the full name) of a victim who has asked for notice of certain matters under that Act.
 (3) The purpose of subpart 3 of Part 2 is to suspend the running of limitation periods for certain claims by victims.
 (4) The purpose of subpart 4 of Part 2 is to ensure that after 30 June 2013 generally only the following provisions apply or continue to apply to specified claims made before 1 July 2013, money to be paid as compensation in respect of claims of that kind, and victims' claims against money of that kind:
   (a) the provisions of this Act as in force immediately before 1 July 2013; and